The Most Vibrant Flowering Trees

 The red flowering dogwood, Kwanzan cherry, redbud, and Yoshino cherry trees are the most vibrant flowering trees.
 Each has unique features that allow it to stand out.
 Both the Yoshino and Kwanzan cherry trees are native to Japan, while the red flowering dogwood and redbud trees are found mainly in the United States.
 They each have beautiful red and pink blossoms and bloom in the spring, and they will add dazzling colors to your yard.

 Kwanzan cherry trees (also known as Japanese flowering cherry trees) are unique.
 These quick-growing trees have more prominent blooms than most other cherry trees, which stick around even when the leaves begin to surround them.
-While they are native to Japan, they can grow in the United States' zones five to eight.
+While native to Japan, they can grow in the United States zones five to eight.
 Kwanzan enjoys full sun and may mature to heights between thirty and fifty feet, offering ample shade.
 Your yard is sure to stand out and impress with this crowd favorite.

 Yoshino cherry trees' white and pink blooms add an almond scent and a lovely view to your home.
 Though these trees are from Japan and China, they can also grow well in zones five through eight in the United States.
 They grow horizontally and vertically to heights between fifteen to twenty-five feet.
 In the fall, the leaves of the Yoshino transition from a deep green to a glorious yellow.
-These trees will create a gorgeous backdrop for any event and will impress your guests.
+These trees will create a gorgeous backdrop for any event and impress your guests.